Carmel Unified School District

 Carmel Unified School District (CUSD) is a school district headquartered in Carmel-by-the-Sea, California.

 It includes Carmel-by-the-Sea, the majority of Carmel Valley Village, and sections of Del Monte Forest and Big Sur.

 History

 The board of education selected Ted Knight as the superintendent in May 2023.
 Knight resigned after two days as superintendent.
+The current superintendent is Sharon Ofek.